Facilities and Reservations

 - Days and hours of event (including setup and take down) – NO Building ACCESS before 8 am

-- AV requirements (Please note that training in the use of Center’s equipment is required before event.
-No Center staff will be available to run the equipment for the event.)
+- AV requirements (Please note that training in the use of School’s equipment is required before event.
+No School staff will be available to run the equipment for the event.)

 - Estimated Attedance